guardian/jr-api-gateway-workshop/TutorialWeek3.md

 }
 ```

-Hint: create a case class for your result data structure, and make a compainion object with an implicit encoder that will let you call `.toJson` on the result.
+Hint: create a case class for your result data structure, and make a compainion object with an implicit encoder that will let you call `.asJson` on the result.